silvacms/silva.core.conf/README.txt

 ===============

-``silva.core.conf`` is an extension which let you configure and register Silva contents and extensions using either Grok or ZCML.
+``silva.core.conf`` is an extension which let you configure and register Silva contents and extensions in Zope using either Grok or ZCML.